suzanbaert/BlogFiles/content/post/2018-02-27-dplyr-tutorial-3.md

 ### **Filtering based on multiple conditions**

-All the above just returns rows based on a single condition, but the filter option allows also AND and OR style filters:
+The above examples return rows based on a single condition, but the filter option allows also AND and OR style filters:

 -   `filter(condition1, condition2)` will return rows where both